Pope to 'go beyond fear' in Romania

 Daniel MIHAILESCU, AFP

-Francis will take a turn in his popemobile through the crowded streets of Bucharest to Saint Joseph's Cathedral, where 30,000 people are expected to gather for a mass.
+Later Friday, Francis will take a turn in his popemobile through the streets of Bucharest to Saint Joseph's Cathedral where 30,000 people are expected to gather for a mass.

 He will have a private meeting with Orthodox Patriarch Daniel, but while they will pray alongside each other -- one in Latin and the other in Romanian -- the pair will not appear together in public, a sign of their frosty relations.